 So, what is the difference between kefir and yogurt?
 Which is better?
-Kefir is far superior, but yogurt has its benefits too.
+Kefir is far superior with its many beneficial bacteria, but yogurt has its benefits too.
 I read once that yogurt is like wine and kefir is more like champagne.
-It has more pizazz!
+It has more pizzazz!
 To state it simply, yogurt felt like the first learning step in my cultured food life.
 I loved frozen yogurt as a child and my dad took me to the health food store many times to get a scoop of it.
 It was here that I discovered how cool health food stores were with their unique and healthy foods.
 I loved eating yogurt and breaking the curd with my spoon as I scooped it out of little containers.
 Little did I know it was just the beginning for me.
 Then I met Kefir when I needed it the most.
-Kefir has more strains of beneficial bacteria and good yeasts; over 50 in homemade kefir, while yogurt only has 7 to 10.
-Kefir bacteria act like a SWAT team entering into the colon and attaching themselves to the colon, pushing away other harmful substances.
+Kefir has more strains of beneficial bacteria and good yeasts; over fifty in homemade kefir, while yogurt only has seven to ten.
+Kefir bacteria act like a SWAT team attaching themselves to the colon then pushing away other harmful substances.

 It has been said that antibiotics cannot kill certain strains of bacteria in kefir - it is that strong.
 Yogurt can help to ensure that good bacteria grow and remain stable so it, too, is important.
 From my own self-experimentation, I have found kefir to be of great benefit for certain afflictions.
 When I first started making kefir (and on at least ten different occasions when I would switch from kefir to yogurt) I noticed I would start to experience joint pain in my right knee again.
 As soon as I would switch back to kefir, within two days the pain would go away.
 I try to consume kefir daily, but it has been many years since I have experienced any joint pain even if I don't consume kefir regularly.
 Whatever was causing the pain has healed and I live free of pain.

 Carb Count On Cultured Foods